freedomofpress/securedrop/docs/development/testing_configuration_tests.rst

 Running the Config Tests
 ------------------------

-In order to run the tests, first create and provision the VM you intend to test.

-For the staging VMs:
+Testinfra tests are executed against a virtualized staging environment.
+To provision the environment and run the tests, run the following commands:

 .. code:: sh

     make build-debs
-    make staging
+    make testinfra

+.. note:: The staging environmment will be destroyed after the tests complete.
+To keep the environment aroundm use the Molecule ``verify`` action directly instead, as described below.

 The VMs will be set up using either the libvirt or virtualbox Vagrant VM provider, depending on your system settings.
-You'll need to use the appropriate commands below based on your choice of provider.

-Then, to run the tests:
+To run the tests against an already-provisioned staging environment, use the `molecule` command below corresponding to your VM provider:

 libvirt:
 ~~~~~~~~